caendesilva/social-laravel-filament-starter/README.md

 - Filament is served from `/app` instead of `/admin` and is open to all registered users.
 - Both Filament Breezy and Filament Socialite come preinstalled and preconfigured.
 - Some views configured to allow better customization and interoperability with included packages.
+- Replaces Filament branding with configurable information about your site.

 ### Additional features